MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 1. Open an Administrator command prompt.

-2. Enter the following command to configure the server: `az ml admin bootstrap`
+2. Enter the following command to configure the server: `az mlserver admin bootstrap` (use `az ml admin bootstrap` for 9.3)

    ![CLI screenshot](./media/machine-learning-server-windows-install/cli-onebox.png)